 - Weekly theory exams: Students must receive a grade of 75% or higher. - 210 hour orientation practical skills evaluation test: Students must receive a grade of 75% or higher.
 If a student fails to pass this evaluation test on their second attempt, they may be asked to withdraw and re-enroll in the next Core class start date. - Final exam 1 (approximately 850 hour written test): This test covers an overview of all related cosmetology subjects (e.g., anatomy, chemistry, etc.).
 Students must receive a grade of 75% or higher on all final exams. - Final exam 2 (approximately 1300 hour written test): The written exam covers an overview of all theory instruction, Illinois state law, and other items covered on the state cosmetology exam.
-Students must receive a grade of 75% or higher on all final exams. - 9 Practical worksheets: Students must complete all practical worksheets. - Practical skills test (mock state board): Students must receive a 75% or higher grade on all final tests.
+Students must receive a grade of 75% or higher on all final exams. - 9 Practical clinic classroom worksheets: Students must complete all assigned practical clinic classroom worksheets.

+OPERATOR SET UP: Practical skills test (mock state board): Students must receive a 75% or higher grade on all final tests.